Ants on an art gallery wall. Proposal

 Artist’s impression for a gallery installation.
 January 2020.
 Based on a work from 1990

-A proposed artwork showing ants crawling across an art gallery wall, with the ants grouping together and coalescing into the form of a single gigantic ant.
+A proposal or concept for an artwork showing ants crawling across an art gallery wall, with the ants grouping together and coalescing into the form of a single gigantic ant.

 The artwork depicts the concept of the superorganism, in which multiple individual organisms of the same species (in this case ants) interact by a process of synergy to give rise to a collective body that can operate in ways that the individuals can’t.
 The individual organisms within the superorganism usually display a degree of division of labour or specialisatoin of function, meaning that the individual organisms can’t survive for long on their own.
 Human civilisation is often defined as a form of superorganism, although this isn’t strictly accurate, as humans can survive alone.